Yoshimi/yoshimi/README.txt

-Version 2.0.2
+Version 2.1.0 rc1

-This release contains the new (part complete) User guide.
-It also has various bugfixes and minor improvements.
+This release contains the complete new User Guide.

+Midi Sync has been extended to Effects, where relevant.

+NRPNs for Effects have been extended.

+There is a means of testing for unintended changes to the final sound.

 Yoshimi source code is available from either: https://sourceforge.net/projects/yoshimi